Blotter: Dec. 21 - Salisbury Post

 • EcoATM on Friday reported being a victim of fraud at 300 South Arlington Street.

-• A man on Friday reported a miscellaneous found body in the 600 block of Park Avenue .
+• A man on Friday reported a miscellaneous found body in the 600 block of Park Avenue.

 • A person on Friday reported a miscellaneous found body in the 1300 block of West Bank Street.